Compensation for active service in a combat zone by members of the U.S. Armed Forces

 Any amounts in excess of what would be payable at the time of the insured person's death is considered interest.
-This interest is taxable at the Part A, interest and dividends and is reported on Schedule B (including interest from SBLI purchased through a Mass. bank).
+This interest is:

 Group-Term Life Insurance Premiums:

 Sick pay benefits received from an employer or from a plan paid for by an employer are taxable as wages.
-However in certain instances, employee benefits may be taxable as wages depending on employees' payments.
+In certain instances employee benefits may be taxable as wages depending on employees' payments.

 The rules for the taxability of sick pay received are as follow:

-- If the employer pays all of the premiums for employees' sick pay insurance, the benefits received are taxable and are included as wages;
+- If the employer pays all of the premiums for employees' sick pay insurance, the benefits received are:

-- If employees pay all or part of the cost of their sick pay insurance coverage with "pre-tax" dollars, the benefits received are taxable and are included as wages;
+- If employees pay all or part of the cost of their sick pay insurance coverage with "pre-tax" dollars, the benefits received are:

-- If the employer and employees share the cost of the sick pay insurance for the employees, the portion of the benefits that matches the percent of the employer's contribution is taxable and included as wages income.
-The balance is not taxable income.
+- If the employer and employees share the cost of the sick pay insurance for the employees, the portion of the benefits that matches the percent of the employer's contribution is:

 Nonresidents working for Massachusetts employers receiving sick pay paid by their employers should report them as wages.
 The same rules apply for nonresidents as residents.

 Sick pay received from an employer is subject to income tax withholding as if it were wages.
-If it is from a third party such as an insurance company, it is not subject to withholding unless requested by the taxpayer.
+If it is from a third party such as an insurance company, it isn’t subject to withholding unless requested by the taxpayer.